 In October 2005 at the request of probation officers and through prayer and meditation and much counsel with Godly men and women, Grace Community Church opened the Freedom Counseling Services in La Fayette, Georgia.
 At that time the Yobel House was coupled with intensive Christ-centered counseling and rehabilitation services to better serve the men trapped in various addictions.
 Freedom and Yobel have an outstanding reputation in the state of Georgia.

-Freedom Counseling Services, Inc., Is a Georgia Non-Profit Organization that ministers to addicts and alcoholics.
-We offer services to the addict and his family at a considerably less rate than comparable secular facilities.
+Freedom Counseling Services is a ministry of Grace Community Church, Inc. is a 501c(3) Georgia Non-Profit Organization that ministers to addicts and alcoholics.
+We offer services to the adult male addict and his family at a considerably less rate than comparable secular facilities.
 We must have the financial support of Christians to continue this ministry.
 Please prayerfully consider supporting FCS with a one-time or monthly tax deductible contribution.

 PO Box 1260, La Fayette, GA 30728